dendibakh/perf-book/chapters/11-Machine-Code-Layout-Optimizations/11-3 Basic Block Placement.md

 Two versions of machine code layout for the snippet of code above.
 </div>

 Which layout is better?
 Well, it depends on whether `cond` is usually true or false.
 If `cond` is usually true, then we would better choose the default layout because otherwise, we would be doing two jumps instead of one.
-Also, in the general case, if `coldFunc` is a relatively small function, we would want to have it inlined.
+Also, if `coldFunc` is a relatively small function, we would want to have it inlined.
 However, in this particular example, we know that `coldFunc` is an error-handling function and is likely not executed very often.
 By choosing layout @fig:BB_better, we maintain fall through between hot pieces of the code and convert the taken branch into not taken one.

 There are a few reasons why the layout presented in Figure @fig:BB_better performs better.
 First of all, the layout in Figure @fig:BB_better makes better use of the instruction and $\mu$op-cache (DSB, see [@sec:uarchFE]).
 With all hot code contiguous, there is no cache line fragmentation: all the cache lines in the L1 I-cache are used by hot code.
 The same is true for the $\mu$op-cache since it caches based on the underlying code layout as well.
 Secondly, taken branches are also more expensive for the fetch unit.
 The Frontend of a CPU fetches contiguous aligned blocks of bytes, usually 16, 32 or 64 bytes, depending on the architecture.
 For every taken branch, bytes in a fetch block after the jump instruction and before the branch target are unused.
 This reduces the maximum effective fetch throughput.
 Finally, on some architectures, not-taken branches are fundamentally cheaper than taken.
 For instance, Intel Skylake CPUs can execute two untaken branches per cycle but only one taken branch every two cycles.[^2]

-To suggest a compiler to generate an improved version of the machine code layout, one can provide a hint using `[[likely]]`	and `[[unlikely]]` attributes, which have been available since C++20.
+To suggest a compiler to generate an improved version of the machine code layout, you can provide a hint using `[[likely]]`	and `[[unlikely]]` attributes, which have been available since C++20.
 The code that uses this hint will look like this:

 ```cpp
 // hot path